TristanEugene/FlyAway/README.md

 Each team member will then add content for each page.

 ### Navigation + Header: Bernardo
-Contains a functional navigation with logo/company name, links to all pages Parallax effect + About page + South America page
+Contains a functional navigation with logo/company name, links to all pages, parallax effect + About page
 ### Popular destinations: Mehdi
-A carousel + some text + CTA button for some popular destinations Africa page
+A carousel + some text + CTA button for some popular destinations
 ### Hotels: Ines
-An image + some text and a booking button per hotel, multiple hotels in 1 row (on larger screens) Europe page
+An image + some text and a booking button per hotel, multiple hotels in 1 row (on larger screens)
 ### Car rental: Loic
 An image + a basic ordering form
-Asia page
 ### Footer: Filip
-Footer with basic information, a copyright line and links similar to the nav menu but just as text North America page
+Footer with basic information, a copyright line and links similar to the nav menu but just as text
 ### Homepage: Joost
 Basic landing page linking to "promotions" or hot destinations
 ### Content aggregation: Filip